motconkien/log-processing/README.md

   - Local storage (for audit/debugging)
   - Amazon S3
 - ⛓️ Orchestrated by Apache Airflow
-- 🧪 Ready for extension to Amazon Redshift
+- 🧪 Use AWS Glue to ETL again then transferting to Amazon Redshift and Amazon Athena

 ## 🛠 Setup Instructions